Halt and Catch Fire (TV series): Legacy

 Two fourth-season episodes were ranked among the best TV episodes of the 2010s; BuzzFeed News included "Goodwill" on its list of the top 25 episodes, and Film School Rejects ranked "Ten of Swords" 23rd on its list of the top 50.

+In 2024, the ATX TV Festival hosted a panel discussion to commemorate the 10th anniversary of Halt and Catch Fire's premiere, with the producers and cast members as participants.